USING YOUR TAX SAVINGS WISELY

 Marginal tax rate decrease of 9%

 What a relief to the Mitchell's.
 At first they expected to pay a higher amount in taxes, but in reality tax reform saves them just under $10,000 a year (rounded up from $9,809).
 In other words, the Mitchell's will save about $80,000 over the next 8 years while tax reform is in effect.
-It's amazing how quickly money can add up or disappear, depending on how you frame it.
-Now that the Mitchell's are aware of this newfound savings, they can ensure it gets used wisely.
+It's interesting how quickly money can add up or disappear, depending on how you frame it.
+Now that the Mitchell's are aware of this newfound savings, they want to ensure it gets used wisely.